seahorn/clam/README.md

 based on [Crab](https://github.com/seahorn/crab) for LLVM-based languages.

-Crab-llvm provides two standalone tools: `crabllvmpp` and `crabllvm`:
+Crab-llvm provides two standalone tools: `crabllvm-pp` and `crabllvm`:

-- `crabllvmpp`: is a LLVM bytecode preprocessor that applies optimizations to make easier the task of static analysis.
+- `crabllvm-pp`: is a LLVM bytecode preprocessor that applies optimizations to make easier the task of static analysis.

 - `crabllvm`: converts LLVM bitcode into a language-independent CFG and computes invariants from it.

-The use of `crabllvmpp` is optional but highly recommended with large programs.
+The use of `crabllvm-pp` is optional but highly recommended with large programs.

 #License#